lccortez/learning-library/oracle-integration-library/core-compentencies/insight/console/console.md

             c.
 Select the <Grouping>, you may select the box to "ignore empty values", if available

  Now let's get you to create on of each chart!
-        ## Excercise 5
+ ### Excercise 5

+ You will create one of each chart type.
 You will test your mapping and then view the results of the order(s) in the created Console and Dashboards.

 ### Task 1: Bar Chart
 Name: Average Daily Order Value